AirKeepersCitizen Science in Action

-Put that into perspective.
-If particle pollution can vary from one neighborhood to another, how are we gathering accurate pollution levels with only 23 monitors in the entire state? (right)
+Let’s put that into perspective: If particle pollution can vary from one neighborhood to another, how are we gathering accurate pollution levels with only 23 monitors in the entire state?

 Unfortunately, we are not.
-We are simply leaving too many communities in the dark on their levels of exposure.
-This is why AirKeepers is so important – it is critical that we not only gather scientific data but also educate communities with the information gathered.
+We are leaving too many communities in the dark on their levels of exposure.
+This is why AirKeepers are so important – it is critical that we not only gather scientific data but also empower communities with the information we learn from it.

 AirKeepers Fills in the Gaps

-Thanks to new, low-cost sensors and the crowd sourcing, Clean Air Carolina is pushing forward hyper-local, real-time particle pollution monitoring in North Carolina.
-We need your help to build a network that addresses environmentally impacted communities all across the state.
+Thanks to new low-cost sensors and the Internet of Things, Clean Air Carolina is pushing forward street-level, real-time particle pollution monitoring in North Carolina.
+You can play a part in building a network that addresses environmentally impacted communities all across the state.